rakitha17/say-something/README.md

-# 'Say Something' Ecommerce Web App
+# 'Say Something' TTS App

 A simple TTS application that helps convert text into speech with a selected voice.